Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 3. Extract training, validation and testing split.
 4. Create Dataloader, to apply augmentations on the fly while training.
 5. Define model architecture.
-6. Setup loss function, optimize.
+6. Setup loss function, optimizer.
-7. Set values for hyperparameters (learning rate, weight decay).
+7. Set values for hyperparameters (learning rate, batch size).
 8. Train and validate the network.
 9. Refine the network, hyperparameter values and augmentation strategies.
 10. Test the final model.